A Guide To Huaraz

 How to visit Huaraz with PeruNorth:

-From July 1st 2024, LATAM will be operating direct flights between Lima and Huaraz four times a week.
-The flight will take about an hour.
+Since July 2024, LATAM has been operating direct flights between Lima and Huaraz four times a week.
+The flight takes about an hour.

-Until then, the only way to reach Huaraz on public transport is by bus - a journey that takes upwards of eight hours, to/from Lima or Trujillo.
+Prior to this, the only way to reach Huaraz on public transport had been by bus - a journey that takes upwards of eight hours, to/from Lima or Trujillo.
 However, there are a number of deluxe coach companies that provide very comfortable vehicles with large, reclining seats, TVs and hostess service.
 They even serve a (rather uninspiring) meal on board!

 So, many people choose to travel overnight, so as to be asleep for the majority of the journey.